ClementNerma/Rave/docs/hybrid.md

 delete personsAge['john'];

 // Check if a key is known
-'john' in personsAge; // Equal to 'false'
+'john' keyof personsAge; // Equal to 'false'

+// Check if a value is contained in the dictionary
+18 in personsAge; // Equal to 'true'

 // Get the array of all keys
 keys!(personsAge); // Iterator<K>